Chanyuan Treaty

-The Chanyuan Treaty (澶渊之盟 (澶淵之盟, Chányuān Zhī Méng)) was signed between the Northern Song dynasty and the Liao dynasty in 1005, and marked a pivotal point in Chinese history and in the relations between the two dynasties.
-The treaty laid the foundation for approximately a century of relative peace between the two major powers, which lasted until the Alliance Conducted at Sea was formed between the Northern Song dynasty and the Jurchen-led Jin dynasty in the early 12th century.
-The diplomatic framework itself which set the peace would continue to be emulated throughout East Asia until the establishment of the Mongol Empire in the 13th century.
+The Chanyuan Treaty (澶渊之盟 (Chányuān Zhī Méng)) was signed between the Han-led Northern Song dynasty and the Khitan-led Liao dynasty in 1005, marking a pivotal point in Chinese history and in the relations between the two empires.
+The treaty laid the foundation for approximately a century of relative peace between the two major powers, which lasted until the Alliance Conducted at Sea was formed between the Song dynasty and the Jurchen-led Jin dynasty in the early 12th century.
+The diplomatic framework itself would continue to be emulated throughout East Asia until the establishment of the Mongol Empire in the 13th century.

 Liao–Song relations

-Early on from the succession of the Song dynasty from the Five Dynasties in 960, relations between the Song and Liao were cordial.
-The Song had more important matters on their hand, namely conquering the remaining kingdoms in the south and north.
-After unifying the south in 979, the Song turned their eyes on the Liao.
-The Song destroyed the Northern Han state in 979.
-The Northern Han was a Shatuo Turk kingdom that considered itself the legitimate successor of the Later Han dynasty that fell in 950.
-As it was under the protection of the Liao, it engendered some friction between the two powers.
-However, what concerned the Song even more was the continued Liao possession of the strategic Sixteen Prefectures, which included present-day Beijing.
+After the Song dynasty was founded in 960, succeeding the turbulent Five Dynasties and Ten Kingdoms period, relations between Song and Liao were initially cordial.
+Song had more important matters on their hands, namely conquering the remaining southern states.
+After unifying the south in 979, Song turned their eyes north.
+That year, they destroyed Northern Han, a Shatuo Turk state that considered itself the legitimate successor of the Later Han dynasty that had fallen in 950.
+As it was under the protection of Liao, it engendered some friction between the two empires.
+However, what concerned Song even more was Liao's continued possession of the strategic Sixteen Prefectures, which included modern-day Beijing.

-After the Northern Han was destroyed by the Song, the Emperor Taizong decided to march on Liao holdings in the Sixteen Prefectures.
-The Song forces were routed and the emperor had to retreat in ignominy (aka Battle of Gaoliang River).
+After Northern Han was destroyed by Song, Emperor Taizong decided to march on Liao holdings in the Sixteen Prefectures, but the Song forces were routed at the Battle of Gaoliang River and the emperor had to retreat in ignominy.

-The Song once again tried in 986, this time trying to take advantage of the fact that a boy emperor occupied the Liao imperial throne.
-The Song advanced on the Sixteen Prefectures in three columns.
-However, the Liao won decisive victories on all three fronts.
+Song tried once again in 986, this time attepting to take advantage of the fact that a young emperor occupied the Liao throne.
+They advanced on the Sixteen Prefectures in three columns.
+However, Liao won decisive victories on all three fronts.

 Emperor Zhenzong succeeded to the Song throne in 997.
-Throughout the decade, relations between the Song and Liao worsened.
-In 999, the Liao Emperor Shengzong commenced annual attacks against the Song.
-However, no significant change occurred until 1004.
+Relations between Song and Liao worsened throughout the decade.
+In 999, Emperor Shengzong of Liao commenced annual attacks against Song.
+Nevertheless, no significant change occurred until 1004.